The subtle statistics of the distance ladder: On the distance prior and selection effects: Case study I: CosmicFlows-4

 \subsection{Selection effects}

-The $k=-1 \rightarrow k=2$ correction would only be the full story if the sample were volume-limited, which is clearly not the case: although the observed redshift distribution approximately follows $z^2$ at low $z$, it is truncated because more distant sources are not observed.
+In a volume-limited setting, the baseline fitting method would correspond to $\chi^2$ rather than the Bayesian flat-$\mu$-prior method which would include bounds on the distances.
+This means that if CF4 were truly volume-limited, the baseline method would return the correct $H_0$ ($\approx75$ km/s/Mpc), which could alternatively be recovered by implementing both the volume prior and the selection effect (bounds on distances).
+This, and the results below, follow the $\sigma_z\rightarrow0$ results of Fig.~\ref{fig:bias_chi2}.
+However, the sample is clearly not volume-limited: although the observed redshift distribution approximately follows $z^2$ at low $z$, it is truncated because more distant sources are not observed.
 The $V_\text{CMB} > 4000~\kmsec$ cut used above imposes a redshift selection but makes little difference: without it $H_0 =74.80 \pm 0.13~\kmsecMpc$ for $k=-1$ and $66.43 \pm 0.12~\kmsecMpc$ for $k=2$.
 The entire sample selection however makes a significant difference, as more distant galaxies are clearly preferentially excluded.